vidvidex/falcon/README.md

 # Falcon

-All reset signals are active high.
+All reset signals are active low.
+They are also named `rstn`.
+SHAKE256 module is an exception.
+There the reset is active high and called `rst` or `reset`.

 ## Implementation-wide parameters